 The Gluten-, Casein-, Soy-Free (GFCFSF) diet, known as the “Autism Diet” has been around for many years and has helped many people with autism spectrum disorders (ASD) improve their lives, health, and functioning.
 Starting the diet can be daunting, but we have a lot of helpful information.
 Start with removing all of the gluten, casein […]

-If you get pregnant again, follow the safety guidelines – The mom and baby should follow the Gluten-, Casein- and Soy-free (GFCFSF) diet and take no acetaminophen or vaccines, for you or your baby.
+If you get pregnant again, follow the safety guidelines – The mom and baby should follow the Gluten-, Casein- and Soy-free (GFCFSF) diet.

 Get a non-sedated 24-hour EEG and an MRI You will need to see a neurologist for an MRI or EEG, but unless your child has seizures or other neurological conditions, neurologists do not treat autism.
 A regular pediatric doctor CAN prescribe these tests (so you don’t need to visit the neuro too), but pediatricians rarely […]